August 27, 2024

 Preshock and Postshock

+The wavy line after the shock is CPR artifact.
+Using the small block method (1500/13=115) we can determine that the compression rate was about 115/min. which is perfect!
 There may be times when CPR artifact makes it difficult to determine the underlying rhythm.
-However, if you’re performing CPR at a 30:2 compression to ventilation ratio you can see the underlying rhythm during ventilations!
+However, if you’re performing CPR at a 30:2 compression to ventilation ratio you can see the underlying rhythm during ventilations.

-Neuromodulation artifact
+Neuromodulation Artifact

-These devices are used to treat a variety of symptoms including tremors, seizures, chronic pain, nausea and vomiting related to gastroparesis, problems with bladder or bowel control, visual impairment, and hypertension.
+These devices are used to treat a variety of symptoms, including tremors, seizures, chronic pain, nausea and vomiting related to gastroparesis, problems with bladder or bowel control, visual impairment, and hypertension.

 EKG artifact

 This type of artifact is associated with transcutaneous pacing (TCP).
-Echo distortion causes a pseudo-QRS complex after the pacing spike which is sometimes referred to as “false capture.”
+Echo distortion causes a pseudo-QRS complex after the pacing spike, which is sometimes referred to as “false capture.”

 Pacing 5 Changed

-The pacing spike is a graphical representation that electrical current is about to pass between the pacing pads.
+The pacing spike is a graphical representation that an electrical current is about to pass between the pacing pads.
 It is followed by a short “blanking period” of about 40 ms (one small block) where the monitor essentially “closes its eyes”.
 If it did not, the signal would go right off the ECG paper!

 After the blanking period the monitor “opens its eyes” to see the QRS complex that is created by the pacing stimulus.
 However, sometimes the monitor catches the pacing current as it returns to baseline causing a pseudo-QRS complex on the ECG.
+You can read more about the problem of false capture here.

 This unusual artifact causes large, bizarre T-waves on the ECG.
-The phenomenon was first reported in 2005 by Özhan et al. as a “bizzare electrocardiogram” thought to be associated with abnormal left ventricular motion.
+The phenomenon was first reported in 2005 by Özhan et al. as a “bizarre electrocardiogram” thought to be associated with abnormal left ventricular motion.

 Subsequent work by Aslanger solved the issue in favor of arterial pulse tapping (which explains why the artifact occurs synchronously with the cardiac cycle on the ECG.)